fairandsmart/right-consent/_docs/001-start-server-guide.md

 **Backoffice web application** is visible at url [http://localhost:4286](http://localhost:4286)
 **username & password:** *demo@demo.com / demo42*

+## Discover the app

 {% include gallery caption="Backoffice screenshots" %}

-## Discover the app

 The principal GUI is the **backoffice**, it ensures administration of many aspects of **consent & preferences management** including :

-- A dashboard for displaying some basic but usefull metrics about consent API usage,
+- A **dashboard** for displaying some basic but usefull metrics about consent API usage,
-- Some dedicated libraries to define as much as needed models,
+- Some **dedicated libraries** to define as much as needed models,
-- Specific content and lifecycle (with conservation) for each library (processing, preference, usage conditions, notification email, themes) and integrated mecanisms to proove existence of elements,
+- Specific **content lifecycle** for each library (processing, preference, usage conditions, notification email, themes) and integrated mecanism to ensure **legal compliance**,
-- A graphical editor to assemble library models in a specific collect context that will be embedded in any existing application,
+- A **graphical editor** to assemble library models in a **specific collect context** that will be embedded in any existing application,
-- A collect URL generator for each collect transaction with a secured token that avoid any element to be changed by end user,
+- A collect **URL generator** for each collect transaction with a **secured token** that avoid any element to be changed by end user,
-- A standard consent collect receipt format that summarize all required information elements and that is preserved,
+- A **standard consent collect receipt** format that summarize all required information elements and that is preserved as long as needed,
-- A customer dedicated page to have an overview of all collected elements regarding defined models and access to preserved proof,
+- A **customer dedicated page** to have an overview of all collected elements regarding defined models and access to preserved proof,
-- An export module that allows to extract a group of customers that are eligible for a specific processing
+- An **export module** that allows to extract a group of customers that are eligible for a specific processing

 The solution is also offering an **API** that can be directly accessed by **client applications** or systems that need consent confirmation for actions.

-If the predefined HTML forms are not enough, a Typescript SDK is the ready to use option for integrating Right Consent in a more fashion controlled way.
+If the predefined HTML forms are not enough, a **typescript SDK** is the ready to use option for integrating Right Consent in a more **fashion controlled way**.

 ## What's next ?